SynapseWeb/PyReconstruct/readme.md

 2.  `Ctrl-G` ("G" for "go to"), which will prompt you for a section number.
 3. In the menu bar, `Section` → `Go to section`.

+**Trace visibility** can be toggled.

+1.  `H` will hide all traces.
+Pressing `H` again will unhide traces.
+(A red outline indicates the hide trace option is turned on.
+You can scroll through the series while traces are hidden.)
+2.  `A` will show all traces.
+Pressing `A` again will toggle this.
+(A green outline indicates the all traces feature is turned on.)

 <a id="your-first-object"></a>